cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/nablablanguage.md

 !!! note
 	For the moment, only the `+1` increment of the iterator is allowed.

-Is is possible to define several time iterators into a comma separated list: the iterator of index *k+1* is then nested into the iterator of index *k*.
+It is possible to define several time iterators into a comma separated list: the iterator of index *k+1* is then nested into the iterator of index *k*.

 ```
 // definition of time iterators n and k.